Jeff Beliveau: Cleveland Indians

-On 22 November 2017, Beliveau was signed by the Cleveland Indians to a minor league contract with an invitation to the club's 2018 spring training camp.
+On November 22, 2017, Beliveau was signed by the Cleveland Indians to a minor league contract that included an invitation to the club's 2018 spring training camp.

-Beliveau's contract was purchased by the Indians on 26 April 2018.
-He was designated for assignment on 4 May 2018, outrighted to the Columbus Clippers on 7 May, and had his contract purchased again by the Indians on 29 May.
-Beliveau was later designated for assignment again on 2 June and outrighted once more to Columbus on 5 June.
-He was released by the organization on 8 August 2018.
+Beliveau's contract was purchased by the Indians on April 26, 2018.
+He was designated for assignment following the promotion of Alexi Ogando on May 4.
+Beliveau cleared waivers and was sent outright to the Triple-A Columbus Clippers on May 8.
+On May 29, the Indians selected Beliveau's contract, adding him back to their active roster.
+In nine total appearances for Cleveland, he struggled to an 11.57 ERA with two strikeouts and one save across 4 2/3 innings pitched.
+Beliveau was designated for assignment following the signing of Óliver Pérez on June 2.
+He cleared waivers and was sent outright back to Triple-A Columbus on June 5.
+Beliveau was released by the organization on August 8.

 International career

 After the 2011 season, Beliveau played for the United States national baseball team in the 2011 Baseball World Cup and the 2011 Pan American Games, winning the silver medal.